Enalean/tuleap-documentation-en/languages/en/deploy.rst

 =============================== ======== ================= ====================================================================================
 What                            When     Status            As platform administrator, what should I do ?
 =============================== ======== ================= ====================================================================================
+News and Forums                 Q3 2025  Removed           Tuleap will no longer provide the feature.
+Administrators should look for another tool.
 Chrome & Edge < 127             Q2 2025  End of support    Ensure your users have an up-to-date browser.
 Firefox < 128                   Q2 2025  End of support    Ensure your users have an up-to-date browser.
 RHEL / CentOS 7                 Q2 2024  End of support    Switch to RHEL 9 / RockyLinux 9 / AlmaLinux 9